DZAladan/Balatro-Music-Selector/README.md

 I simply wanted to be able to choose different music and add my own, but I didn't want to install Cardsauce in its entirety just for that.
 So, I identified the chunk of code responsible for that and made it standalone, then I somehow managed to add a way to make it modular (but the procoess is still a little laborious.
 See the provided instructions) so that everyone can add their own music.<br>
 This mod was also heavily inspired by [qvattro0](https://github.com/qvattr0)'s [Balatro Music Replacer](https://github.com/qvattr0/balatro-music-replacer) which, however, is not a mod but an external software to literally replace the music files.

+# How it works
+it simply adds an extra option in the Audio settings that allows to pick different soundtracks.

 # Notes
 ⚠️ If you have the Cardsauce mod installed, **this mod won't load**.
 This is by design: since this mod is essentially a piece of the other, I preferred to avoid any issues and conflicts because I currently lack the skills to solve them.<br>
 ⚠️ If any of the original authors of the soundtracks featured in this mod come forward and ask me to remove their work, **I will comply without question**.<br>